gabzzel/master-thesis/README.md

 # Manual

-This manual contains information on how to use the executables in this project.
+This manual contains information on how to use the executables in this project or the raw code yourself.
 There are zipped folders in the releases containing the `.exe` files for `pointcloud2mesh` (i.e. creating a mesh/3D model out of a point cloud) and `pointcloudclassification` for segmenting and classifying a point cloud.

 ## Reconstruction (pointcloud2mesh)
 You can use the `pointcloud2mesh` executable (located in the zip folder) to create 3D meshes out of point clouds.